nasa/coda/README.md

 Then head over to `http://coda-iss.develop:3000`

+Bonus: `npm run dev` is already setup to work with [VS Code's debugger](https://code.visualstudio.com/docs/editor/debugging).
+Once the dev server is up and running, just F5 to attach to it (assuming you haven't changed the default keybindings).
+You should be able to set breakpoints and inspect code execution.

+Here's the [documentation](https://nextjs.org/docs/advanced-features/debugging) on how the debugger is setup.

 ### Run Tests

 We use [Jest](https://jestjs.io/en/) to run tests and [Enzyme](https://enzymejs.github.io/enzyme/) to setup tests against React components.